-The examination conventions and descriptors for allocating marks issued in 2017/18 can be found on the Theology and Religion Faculty's Weblearn site.
+The examination conventions and descriptors for allocating marks issued in 2022-23 can be found in the course information on Canvas.
 Any modifications will be published not less than one whole term before the examination takes place or, where assessment takes place in the first term of a course, at the beginning of that term.
-Up-to-date conventions will be sent to all students before the examination and published on the Theology and Religion Faculty's Weblearn site.
+Up-to-date conventions will be sent directly to all students before the examination.